cfw-guide/dsi.cfw.guide/docs/choosing-a-menu.md

 - The fastest and most lightweight menu available.
 - No features are missing from the menu (ex. start menu and graphical info/settings menu) when compared to the Wood UI from TWLMenu++.
 - Customizeable by installing user-made custom themes.
-- Unlaunch is not required to use this.
 - Can be installed alongside hiyaCFW.

 ### Cons